 - Donald Duck Bay (night dive) – not a great deal of coral in the bay but lots of shrimps, crabs and sleeping parrotfish.
 A rare oscillated twin spot lionfish was the highlight of the dive

 - North Point – A dramatic dive to start the day, huge, imposing granite boulders litter the dive site.
 A whitetip reef shark was spotted by the first group, giant moray eels, pygmy pipehorse, spearing mantis shrimp, clown triggerfish and another hawksbill turtle marked the end of our diving in the Similan Islands as we head north to Koh Bon

 - Koh Bon – Manta!!!! or mantas I should say.
 Three of these majestic creatures hung around for the whole dive.
-Every diver in our group followed the manta etiquette laid out by the tour leader in the briefing and the whole boat was rewarded with an amazing dive to bring in the Thai New Year
+Every diver in our group followed the manta etiquette laid out by the tour leader in the briefing.
+The whole boat was rewarded with an amazing dive to bring in Songkran.

 - Koh Bon – Same again?
 Yes please!
 Back into see if the mantas were still there.
 They were cruising around under the boat during lunch so hopes were high.
 Unfortunately it appears that other boats had been chasing the mantas, they appeared very skittish and quickly swam off, we did get a brief encounter which is still very special.
 Napoleon wrasse, giant trevally, sweetlips and huge schools of glassfish blanketed the reef, all probably present on the first dive but nobody cared…

 - Koh Tachai Pinnacle – A beautiful sunset dive, tonnes of neon, rusty and robust fusiliers cover the pinnacle and at this time of day the very large bluefin and giant trevally are actively hunting.
 Marbled groupers came out of their hiding holes to join the action